 The FullHalfWave Series (EF FHW): Dual Half-Wave EFHWs Reimagined for Real-World DX

-What if we told you that you could get two half-wave resonant bands — like 40m & 20m or 20m & 10m — from a single end-fed wire, with no lossy traps, no weird current nulls, and no gimmicks?
-Meet the FullHalfWave series (EF FHW), a next-gen EFHW concept designed for serious DX performance in deceptively compact layouts.
+What if we told you that you could get two half-wave resonant bands — like 80m & 40m or 40m & 20m — from a single end-fed wire, with no lossy resonant traps, no weird current nulls, and no “multi-band magic”?
+Meet the FullHalfWave series (EF FHW): a next-gen end-fed concept aimed at DX-first performance in practical inverted-L installations.

 What Makes It Special

-The FullHalfWave antennas are dual half-wave (EF FHW) designs that use a non-resonant trap to preserve continuous current flow while subtly shifting the current distribution.
-This isn't a "multi-band compromise" — it's a deliberate DX build that treats both bands as first-class citizens.
+The FullHalfWave antennas are dual half-wave (EF FHW) designs that use a non-resonant trap (current-shaping element) to preserve continuous current flow while subtly shifting the current distribution.
+This is not a “multi-band compromise” — it is a deliberate build that treats both bands as first-class citizens, even in real-world inverted-L layouts.

 - FullHalfWave 4020 → ~31.4 m of wire (40m + 20m half-wave)

-⚠️ Due to the increased length, this technique is best suited for these two band combinations.
-Both offer exceptional performance when properly deployed.
+⚠️ Due to physical length and the way current is shaped, this technique is best suited for these two band combinations.
+Both deliver excellent results when deployed with enough vertical rise and a clean top run.

 FullHalfWave 4020 (40m + 20m)